LLazarek/blame-evaluation-gt/writing/reviews/pldi-top.md

 1. Lazarek et al.'s work can use off-the-shelf mutators because they are only looking for bugs that contracts can discover in an untyped world.
 Our work demands an entirely new judgement of which mutators are "good" or "bad".
-This new judgment means cutting one mutator, change five of them, and added eleven.
+This new judgment means cutting one mutator, changing four of them, and adding nine.
 There was no other way to get an _interesting_ and diverse body of bugs (see section 4).

 2. Lazarek et al. deal with a single contract system.
 Our experiment compares